FlynnLies/Attiny85/payloads/Wi-Fi password stealer/README.md

 As the name suggests it grabs stored wifi passwords on windows and send their plain text to your webhook page which you can see later.
 There are two different files and both have same functionalty the only difference is how cmd windows is going to be hidden from display.

 **1.** Wifikey-Grab.ino:<br>
-Starts cmd in a small window in order to grabs less attention
+Starts cmd in a small window in order to grab less attention

 **2.** WifiKey-Grab_Minimize-of-Shame.ino:<br>
+No more shame!
+Simply minimizes the window.
+Does not start a minature window like 1 though.
-Starts cmd in a small window but also hides the cmd by scrolling it down the screen method defined in hak5darren's rubberducky wiki [Payload hide cmd window](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---hide-cmd-window)
+Previously started cmd in a small window but also hid the cmd by scrolling it down the screen method defined in hak5darren's rubberducky wiki [Payload hide cmd window](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---hide-cmd-window)

 ### Tested on:
 **OS**: Windows 10 Pro<br>